-Available from global network of TransVault Certified partners, TransVault™ quickly and securely migrates legacy archived email (including archived user mailboxes and journals) from Commvault V10 and V11 (please call for other versions) into a wide array of different email archives and platforms.
+Available from a global network of TransVault Certified partners, TransVault™ quickly and securely migrates legacy archived email (including archived user mailboxes and journals) from Commvault V10 and V11 (please call for other versions) into a wide array of different email archives and platforms.

 It also migrates from a wide range of archives into the Commvault Express journal service.

-All data movement is fully audited to ensure chain-of-custody, and mailbox shortcuts are fully managed to ensure a seamless experience for end users as they move.
+All data movement is fully audited to ensure chain-of-custody, and mailbox shortcuts are fully managed to ensure a seamless experience for end-users as they move.

 Where possible, TransVault connects directly via the Commvault REST (Representative State Transfer) API.
 In some instances, for example, when retrieving messages, we work directly with the source data.
 This is because the CommVault API can be slow and therefore not ideal for mass extractions at high speed.